-The financial statements of MHF for the fiscal year ending June 30, 2024 and June 30, 2023 have been audited by CliftonLarsonAllen LLP.
+The financial statements of MHF for the fiscal years ending June 30, 2024 and June 30, 2023 are included in Appendix I-1 to this Official Statement and have been audited by CliftonLarsonAllen LLP.
 As indicated in the report of the auditors, such financial statements have been prepared in conformity with accounting principles and the audits conducted in accordance with auditing standards generally accepted in the United States.
 The financial statements of MHF are reported on a consolidated basis combining results of operations for all MHF Programs.